awsdocs/aws-codeartifact-user-guide/doc_source/maven-mvn.md

 # Use CodeArtifact with mvn<a name="maven-mvn"></a>

 You use the `mvn` command to execute Maven builds\.
-This section shows how to configure `mvn` to use an CodeArtifact repository\.
+This section shows how to configure `mvn` to use a CodeArtifact repository\.

-After you have the CodeArtifact auth token in an environment variable as described in [Passing an Auth Token Using an Environment Variable](tokens-authentication.md#env-var), follow these instructions to consume Maven packages from, and publish new packages to, an CodeArtifact repository\.
+After you have the CodeArtifact auth token in an environment variable as described in [Passing an Auth Token Using an Environment Variable](tokens-authentication.md#env-var), follow these instructions to consume Maven packages from, and publish new packages to, a CodeArtifact repository\.

 **Topics**
 + [Fetch dependencies](#fetching-dependencies)